An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Background and Motivation

 Benefiting from the flexibility and strength of DRL, its application in solving VRPs and FLPs has shown promising results and remarkable efficiency.
-However, due to complex constraints and characteristics of CLRPs, studies related to CLRPs remain lacking.
-Li et al. \cite{li2022heuristic} explored a heuristic approach using a Hopfield neural network to optimize the sequencing of location and routing decisions in complex production environments.
-Zou et al. \cite{zou2024reinforcement} further combined reinforcement learning with evolutionary algorithms, guiding the search process for the Latency Location-Routing Problem, where minimizing latency plays a crucial role.
-Meanwhile, Kaleem et al. \cite{kaleem2024neural} considered routing decisions as a surrogate model and embedded neural networks into the optimization framework to handle both location and routing tasks simultaneously.
-In the context of multi-echelon problems, Huang et al. \cite{huang2025deep} designed a two-stage attention model for the Two-Echelon Location-Routing Problem, which optimizes location and routing decisions across two hierarchical levels.
+However, due to complex constraints and characteristics of CLRP, studies related to CLRP remain lacking.
+Li \textit{et al.} \cite{li2022heuristic} explored a heuristic approach using a Hopfield neural network to optimize the sequencing of location and routing decisions in complex production environments.
+Zou \textit{et al.} \cite{zou2024reinforcement} further combined reinforcement learning with evolutionary algorithms, guiding the search process for the Latency Location-Routing Problem, where minimizing latency plays a crucial role.
+Meanwhile, Kaleem \textit{et al.} \cite{kaleem2024neural} considered routing decisions as a surrogate model and embedded neural networks into the optimization framework to handle both location and routing tasks simultaneously.
+In the context of multi-echelon problems, Huang \textit{et al.} \cite{huang2025deep} designed a two-stage attention model for the Two-Echelon Location-Routing Problem, which optimizes location and routing decisions across two hierarchical levels.

-Since the aforementioned studies primarily focus on specialized or hybrid methods for intricate variants of CLRPs, the work most closely related to ours is by Wang et al. \cite{wang2023new}, who proposed AM-W, a pioneering attempt to apply DRL to solve CLRPs, laying the groundwork for further exploration in this domain.
-They divide the CLRPs into two separate decision problems and train a separate DRL model for each problem.
+Since the aforementioned studies primarily focus on specialized or hybrid methods for intricate variants of CLRP, the work most closely related to ours is by Wang \textit{et al.} \cite{wang2023new}, who proposed AM-W, a pioneering attempt to apply DRL to solve the CLRP, laying the groundwork for further exploration in this domain.
+They divide the CLRP into two separate decision problems and train a separate DRL model for each problem.
 During inference, the AM-W first calls the location model to decide which depots to open, then calls the routing model to make routing decisions based on the opened depots.
-Since the location decisions and routing decisions are heavily linked to each other in CLRPs \cite{salhi1989effect,salhi1999consistency}, solving sequentially may lead to inferior solution quality, which ignores the interdependencies between various decisions.
+Since the location decisions and routing decisions are heavily linked to each other in CLRP \cite{salhi1989effect,salhi1999consistency}, solving sequentially may lead to inferior solution quality, which ignores the interdependencies between various decisions.